aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 - **RouteGuide** - Proxy messages through Kafka to a running gRPC server.
 - **EchoService** - Zilla implements a simple message echo service.

-Check out the kafka topics:
+Check out the Kafka topics:

 The [echo-service-messages](http://localhost/ui/clusters/local/all-topics/echo-service-messages/messages) Kafka topic will have both the request and response record for each of the echo messages sent.
 You can see the records with the same generated UUIDs and `header` values.

 The [route-guide-requests](http://localhost/ui/clusters/local/all-topics/route-guide-requests/messages) Kafka topic will have every proto request object, meaning every message that is sent to the `server`.
 The [route-guide-responses](http://localhost/ui/clusters/local/all-topics/route-guide-responses/messages) Kafka topic will have every proto response object, meaning every message returned from the `server`.

 ::: note Going Deeper
-Zilla can be configured for more use cases that we aren't able to cover in this quickstart.
+Zilla can be configured for more use cases we can't cover in this quickstart.
 Here are some other interesting examples you will want to check out.

 - [gRPC proxy guide](../../concepts/kafka-proxies/grpc-proxy.md)
 - [gRPC proxy example](https://github.com/aklivity/zilla-examples/tree/main/grpc.proxy)